Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 Questions that came to my mind while I analyzed KAYAK's website?
 - Do customers use all the filters?
 Does the data analytics team investigate which filters are being used?
-- How does KAYAK go about users with ad blockers?
+- How does KAYAK go about dealing users with ad blockers?
+- Are these ads served by KAYAk or is it a retargeting by Google using KAYAK as a website.

 ## 2.Skyscanner